hwanggu-corgi/hwanggu-log/update.md

 ### October 13th, 2020
+1. My dear♥♥, I will be back from a meeting with hamin
 1. Corgi add progress #114 in csc-369-assignment-1♥♥
     - Corgi working on get_free_inode, over♥♥
         - Corgi completed fixing superblock returning 0 error